Mixing Vicodin with Alcohol

 Vicodin is a narcotic painkiller that contains the opioid hydrocodone, which can cause feelings of euphoria when taken in large amounts.
 Alcohol can intensify the euphoric effect of Vicodin, which many people find pleasant.
 In self-reports, people who drink while taking Vicodin have reported some of these effects:

 Taking alcohol and Vicodin together can cause dangerous side effects.
-The dangers of mixing Vicodin and alcohol are mainly due to the addictive effects of Vicodin and alcohol.
+The dangers of mixing are mainly due to the addictive effects of hydrocodone and alcohol.
 So, the nervous system effects of Vicodin are intensified by the addition of alcohol (a depressant) in the bloodstream.
 Some potentially dangerous effects of mixing Vicodin with alcohol include:

 - loss of consciousness

 - impaired coordination

 However, Vicodin isn’t the only drug that becomes more dangerous when mixed.
 The effects of the alcohol are intensified, as well.
 Your alcohol tolerance will be lower than normal, which can lead to drinking too much and potential alcohol poisoning.
 Plus, you can experience a greater intoxication from alcohol when mixing it with narcotics, which can be potentially deadly.

 Further, alcohol also makes you sleepy, drowsy, and lightheaded as it takes a sedative effect on the body.
 Drinking and using Vicodin can cause trouble concentrating, difficulty with coordination, slowed reaction time, and other issues which can cause accidents.

 The 2011 DAWN Report on National Estimates of Drug-Related Emergency Department Visits reported that in 2011, there were around 25,000 Emergency Department visits that involved combination of hydrocodone products (including Vicodin) with alcohol.